gabriele-baldessari/l10n-italy/account_vat_period_end_statement/README.rst

 This module helps to register the VAT statement of period end.

-In order to load correct amount from tax code, the tax code has to be associated to account involved in statement, through tax code form.
+In order to load correct amount from tax, the tax has to be associated to account involved in statement, through tax form.

 The 'VAT statement' object allows to specify every amount and relative account used by the statement.